No Child's Wet Behind

-Diapers can be dropped off through Father's Day weekend Monday through Friday during business hours at:
+An updated list of where diapers can be dropped off through Father's Day weekend Monday through Friday, will be available soon.

 Monetary donations are encouraged, as many distribution partners may be able to take advantage of large quantity pricing.
 Additionally, storage space is always at a premium and monetary donations allow distribution partners to buy the sizes they need, when they need them.
 Monetary donations can be dropped off at or sent to United Way of Portage County, c/o No Child's Wet Behind Community Diaper Drive, 1100 Centerpoint Dr., #302, Stevens

 Why disposable diapers?